mbreisch/docker/README.md

 Role Variables
 --------------

-UFW is expected but not required.

 Defaults:
-* docker_ufw: yes
 * docker_ansible_module_support: yes

 Dependencies
 ------------

-Uses mbreisch.ufw-role for docker ufw configuration.
-TCP port 2375 is opened for docker's use.
+There are no dependencies, but if you are using ufw you will need to configure some rules.
+TCP port 2375 should be opened for docker's use.
+UFW's DEFAULT_FORWARD_POLICY should be set to "ACCEPT".
+You can Use mbreisch.ufw-role for docker's ufw configuration.

 Example Playbook
 ----------------